sighingnow/jekyll-gitbook/_pages/CCAI.md

 Do not forget to <b>Save</b> the change.

-<i>Note: If you cannot copy and paste the suggested fulfillment just start typing in the Agent Response field, then you can paste the text, then delete unnecessary text.<i>
+<i>Note: If you cannot copy and paste the suggested fulfillment just start typing in the Agent Response field, then you can paste the text, then delete unnecessary text.</i>

 <img src="/assets/images/CX/2023-12-23_22h54_20.png">